medcomdk/dk-ehmi-eer/input/pagecontent/index.md

     - Message Service Handlers (eerDeviceMSH) (might be software solutions standing alone or built ino EUAs or APs)
 - Messages defined as MessageDefinitions

-Message Service Handlers (eerDeviceMSH) are software solutions standing alone or built ino EUAs or APs.
+Message Service Handlers (eerDeviceMSH) are software solutions standing alone or built into EUAs or APs.
 When stand-alone solutions, it is helpful to see them acting in the diagrams.
 Below the two diagrams show EER with and without MSHs.

 <figure>
   <img src="eerDiagramWithoutMSH.png" alt="EER Diagram without MSH" style="vertical-align:middle;margin:50px 10px;width:50%">